Get-Salesmonk/cal/README-SAASMONK.md

 # To setup local dev environment
-1. Install and sync env with Doppler CLI
+1. Install and sync env with Vercel CLI
+2. Download mailhog
+3.